Breast screening

 Some women will be offered unnecessary treatment

-Some cancers found through screening will not develop any further or will grow so slowly that they will never cause any harm during a woman’s life.
+Some cancers found through screening will not develop any further or will grow so slowly they will never cause any harm during a person’s life.

 At the moment, doctors cannot tell which cancers can be left alone, so treatment is offered for all breast cancers.
-This means some women may have unnecessary treatment (known as overtreatment).
+This means some people may have unnecessary treatment (known as overtreatment).

 A small number of cancers are missed